nathanmalishev/cissa/README.md

 Things to be done
   - make sign upscreen pretty
-  - move admin routes, behing basic auth
+  - add cissa logos, get rid of the fork/star thing

+Things to check out if you haven't
+  /admin - takes you to admin dashboard, user:cissa, password:cissasisters
-  - sort out public routes
+  /scoreboard - takes you to public scoreboard

 ** HOW TO INSTALL **